 Before the end of the Umayyad era, the Arabic language entered the field of scientific writing after its heritage was limited to poetry.

 Later on, each country or region speaks its own form of the Arabic language.
-However, until this day, all the Arabic countries study the standard form of Arabic and use it as the official language of formal communication, literature, and news, And you can studies Arabic language throw Arabic for Kids Course, Arabic for Adults
+However, until this day, all the Arabic countries study the standard form of Arabic and use it as the official language of formal communication, literature, and news, And you can study the Arabic language throw Arabic for Kids Course, Arabic for Adults

 - The Arabic language is a Semitic language